challenges in procurement

 2) Providing Unclear Specifications & Requirements

 Providing unclear specifications & requirements during procurement processes does not always turn out well and fits the ‘help me, help you’ scenario.
-Usually, suppliers could offer a much better job in delivering what the client requests if the organization make clear and defined requirements available during the procurement process.
+Usually, suppliers could offer a much better job in delivering what the client requests if the organization makes clear and defined requirements available during the procurement process.

 SOLUTION: Clear details or specifications of what your organization requires would go a long way in solving this procurement challenge.

-« » page 1 / 9
+« » page 1 / 18

 3) Not Doing Supplier Assessment Before Doing Business

-Organizations habitually leave out Supplier Assessment and stick to what suppliers promise on paper.
+Organizations habitually leave out Supplier Assessments and stick to what suppliers promise on paper.
 Keeping suppliers at arm’s length without any form of assessment before doing business leaves room for irregularities and untrustworthy experiences.
 A lack of trust on any side of the deal leads to various problems in procurement.

 SOLUTION: Conduct thorough supplier evaluation criteria and/or assessment before you select any supplier.
 Once selected, actively include major suppliers during problem-solving processes.
 It leads to positive outcomes for overall growth.
 Treat your suppliers as strategic business partners.